hcveyssiere/MessageStorm/README.md

 ### Server to client `poke` message

 This is the base message of the protocol.
-This message is used by the server to send orders to clients. `poke` messages are composed, at least of these fields:
+This message is used by the server to send orders to clients. `poke` messages are composed of several fields:
-* `id` field, that identifies the message (and will let the server compute RTT statistics)
+* `id` [mandatory] field, that identifies the message (and will let the server compute RTT statistics).
+* `ts` [mandatory] field, the UNIX timestamp (at which the server sent the message).
+* `depth` [optional] field.
+If this field is present, it must be a power of two.
+If depth>1, the client has to reply a `pokeBack` message with a depth field equals to depth/2.
+The server will then randomly picks up two clients and send them a `poke`message with the new depth and so on and so forth.
+This mecanism simulate a messaging chain to heavily load the system.
+* `treeId` [optional] field.
+This field identifies the tree.
+The client has to send back this id along with the depth so that the server knows which chain is concerned.

+### Client to server `pokeBack` message

+This message must be systematically sent by the client each times it receives a `poke` message.
+Here are the fields that this message can contain:
-* `params` field, that carries details about the actions that the client must take when it receives this message
+* `ts` [mandatory] field, that indicated client